 Functionality & Quality

 As far as feeders go, this one looks the best (in my opinion).
-Its clean looking, compact, and who doesn’t love that wood look.
-If anything, this will not only compliment the cage you put the feeder in, but make it look even better (I know, so salesy of me hahaha)
+It’s clean-looking and compact, and who doesn’t love that wood look.
+If anything, this will not only compliment the cage you put the feeder in but make it look even better (I know, so sales of me hahaha)

 Other People’s Reviews

-This is actually one of the highest rated hay feeders currently on Amazon.
+This is actually one of the highest-rated hay feeders currently on Amazon.
 The thing people most like about this product is both its durability and the safety aspect of the feeder.
-Unfortunately, when it comes to pet products, a lot of things can fall through the cracks in regards to the health sides of things.
-This is largely do to the lack of restrictions within the industry.
+Unfortunately, when it comes to pet products, a lot of things can fall through the cracks in regard to the health sides of things.
+This is largely due to the lack of restrictions within the industry.
 As a result, we have to rely on companies to do the right thing.
-Fortunately, Small Pet Select has done just that and made a product that last, and is in no way dangerous for your guinea pig.
+Fortunately, Small Pet Select has done just that and made a product that lasts, and is in no way dangerous for your guinea pig.

-Now, if you are after something a bit cheaper and a bit a less refined (in my opinion) as far as looks go, then Niteangle have just the thing for you.
+Now, if you are after something a bit cheaper and a bit less refined (in my opinion) as far as looks go, then Hamiledyi has just the thing for you.
 Personally, I haven’t had as much experience with these guys as I have with Small Pet Select.
 But, from what I have heard, these guys make some pretty darn good products, and this hay feeder is no exception.